seschwartz8/UniversityRegistrarAPI/README.md

   - Adding in Departments with a one-to-many relationship to students and courses
   - Learning about data annotations to allow optional properties (e.g. when a student doesn't have a department yet)
   - Adding additional features of IsComplete to courses
+  - Listing out courses a student is completing vs. has completed
+  - Learning about seeding databases, but still struggling with seeding sequentially (are they async?)
 </details>

 ## Description